Fuel Station Inspections

 - Credit card skimming devices are not attached to motor fuel dispensers

-Full inspections of retail motor fuel dispensing sites are completed at least once every three years.
-These inspections include fuel quality screening and/or analysis, and may also include price posting and price accuracy inspections of the convenience store (if present).
+Retail motor fuel dispensing site inspections include fuel quality screening and/or analysis, and may also include price posting and price accuracy inspections of the convenience store (if present).
 Gasoline vapor recovery inspections are conducted annually in the Phoenix Metro area, and WMSD investigators inspect for credit card skimming devices whenever they perform any fuel-related inspection at a dispensing site.
 WMSD also responds to consumer complaints within the following timeframes:

 - Within 24 hours (fuel quality and skimmer complaints)*

 *Response time may be delayed if a complaint is received immediately before or during a weekend or government holiday.